-- c.
-CONTRACTOR shall use COUNTY's EHR, unless CONTRACTOR'S EHR has full interoperability with COUNTY'S EHR.
+- 6. Medication Support Services. - Post-Placement Support Therapy - c.
+CONTRACTOR shall use COUNTY's EHR, unless CONTRACTOR'S EHR has full interoperability with COUNTY EHR.
 The EHR shall allow CONTRACTOR to enter client data, upload clinical documents, enter progress notes, and track outcome data.
 CONTRACTOR shall use the EHR connected with the MHP system of care. - d.
-CONTRACTOR shall participate in the COUNTY Behavioral Health Analytic platform for clinical and treatment outcomes. - e.
+CONTRACTOR shall participate in COUNTY Behavioral Health Analytic platform for clinical and treatment outcomes. - e.
 CONTRACTOR shall ensure timely access to services.
 CONTRACTOR shall ensure date of first service is within ten (10) business days from date of beneficiary's request.
-Services should be provided in a timely manner as required by DHCS and/or County of Mendocino MHP Agreement.
+Services should be provided in a timely manner as required by DHCS and/or COUNTY of Mendocino's MHP Agreement.
 Should CONTRACTOR be outside the required timeframes, a Notice of Adverse Benefit Determinations (NOABD) Failure to Provide Timely Access to Service (Timely Access Notice) shall be sent to the client within two (2) business days.
 A copy of the NOABD shall be added to the client EHR and CONTRACTOR shall notify COUNTY. - f.
-CONTRACTOR shall conduct client billing in accordance with the DHCS Mental Health Services Division Medi-Cal Billing Manual and the Mendocino County Mental Health Policy and Procedure, "Claims Processing and Payment to Contract provider under the Mental Health Medi-Cal Managed Care Plan".
-All coordination of benefits procedures must be followed.
+CONTRACTOR shall conduct client billing in accordance with the DHCS Mental Health Services Division Medi-Cal Billing Manual and the Mendocino COUNTY's Mental Health Policy and Procedure, "Claims Processing and Payment to Contract provider under the Mental Health Medi-Cal Managed Care Plan".
+All coordination of benefits procedures shall be followed.
 CONTRACTOR shall be liable for any exceptions and shall reimburse COUNTY for any recoupments ordered by the State or COUNTY.
 COUNTY shall only reimburse CONTRACTOR for services provided to Medi-Cal and Indigent beneficiaries upon receipt of a valid Explanation of Medicare Benefits.